-- Loose or missing battery cables.
+- · Loose or missing battery cables.

-- Loose cable connections.
+- · Loose cable connections.

 - · Poorly crimped cable terminals.

-- · A blown (or missing) fuse in the battery supply cable.
+- A blown (or missing) fuse in the battery supply cable.

-- Open (or faulty) circuit breaker in the battery supply cable. - Incorrectly wired battery cables.
+- · Open (or faulty) circuit breaker in the battery supply cable.

+- · Incorrectly wired battery cables.

+Battery voltage check

-Battery vo oltage check Step 1 Use the VictronConnect app, a connected display or a GX device to read the solar charger battery voltage.
-Alternatively, use a multimeter to measure the battery voltage at the terminals of the solar charger.
-Step 2 Use a multimeter to measure the voltage at the battery terminals.
-Step 3 Compare the two voltages.
-Step 4 In case of a voltage difference, investigate the reason behind it by tracing the path from the solar charger to the battery to identify the cause.
-Check and confirm that all cabling is accurately connected and that there are no wiring errors.
-Inspect the cable connections for tightness while keeping the maximum torque levels in mind.
-Verify the correct crimping of all cable lugs or terminals.
-Check the fuses and circuit breakers.
+In case of a voltage difference, investigate the reason behind it by tracing the path from the solar charger to the battery to identify the cause.

+- · Check and confirm that all cabling is accurately connected and that there are no wiring errors. - Inspect the cable connections for tightness while keeping the maximum torque levels in mind.

+Step 4

+- · Verify the correct crimping of all cable lugs or terminals. - · Check the fuses and circuit breakers.

 Should you come across a blown fuse, make sure to check the correct wiring of the battery polarity before replacing it.
-Refer to the Reverse battery polarity [44] chapter.
+Refer to the Reverse battery polarity [46] chapter.